kovidgoyal/kitty/docs/kittens/transfer.rst

 This kitten has the ability to use the rsync_ protocol to only transfer the differences between files.
 To turn it on use the :option:`--transmit-deltas
 <kitty +kitten transfer --transmit-deltas>` option.
-Note that this will actually
+Note that this will
-be slower when transferring small files because of round trip overhead, so use with care.
+actually be slower when transferring small files or on a very fast network, because of round trip overhead, so use with care.

 .. include:: ../generated/cli-kitten-transfer.rst